-Plate size: 9 inches.
+The plate method is based on a round 9 inch plate.
 Larger plates mean larger servings, more carbs, and more calories.
-Use a ruler or tape measurer to measure the diameter of your plate (the widest spread).
+Use a ruler or tape measure to measure the diameter (edge to edge) of the plate.

 Half Plate of Non-Starchy Veggies